powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 IIDM networks can be serialized in XML files.
 The IIDM exporter generates files with a `*.xiidm` extension.

 The IIDM exporter has two exporting types:
-   - **Full export**: Exports the whole network with all elements attributes.
+   - **Full export**: Exports the whole network with all its elements.

-   - **Incremental export**: Exports the network to three (by default) files:
+   - **Incremental export**: Generates three (by default) files:
-        - the `base-STATE.xiidm` file : contains only the network elements having state attributes.
+        - `base-STATE.xiidm` file : contains only network elements having state attributes.
-        - the `base-TOPO.xiidm` file : contains only the network elements having topology attributes.
+        - `base-TOPO.xiidm` file : contains only network elements having topology attributes.
-        - the `base-CONTROL.xiidm` file : contains only the network elements having control attributes.
+        - `base-CONTROL.xiidm` file : contains only network elements having control attributes.

-The first type `FULL_IIDM` has three exporting modes:
+The first type ,full export, has three exporting modes:
    - **First mode**: Exports the network and its extensions in a unique file.

    - **Second mode**: Exports the network in a file and the extensions in another file.